Tony Lumpkin in Town

-Tony Lumpkin in Town is a 1778 Irish play by John O'Keeffe.
+Tony Lumpkin in Town is a 1778 Irish comedy play by John O'Keeffe.
 An afterpiece, it was intended as a sequel to the 1773 play She Stoops to Conquer by Oliver Goldsmith.
 It is centred on the character Tony Lumpkin.
-It ran successfully at the Haymarket Theatre in London.
+It ran successfully at the Theatre Royal, Haymarket in London.
+The original cast included William Parsons as Tony Lumpkin, Robert Palmer as Doctor Minum and Charles Bannister as Tim Tickle.